 “No, I should not,” she demands, as she strolls hurriedly past, trying artfully to look away.
 The thought burning in her mind, as would a flame burning into dried wood.
 “No, I must never surrender to my weakness, to my shameful desire to have it,” she anguishes, lowering her head, and turning her eyes away as she passes.
 Attempting preoccupation, she fashions her attention to a window across the street.
 In it is the perfect dress.
-“Oh how beautiful,” she says aloud, as if hearing herself speak she would be released from her mental trappings.
-Consciously her voice might somehow unlink the chains imprisoning her every thought, her every emotion.
+“Oh how beautiful,” she says aloud, as though her speech would release her from her mental trappings.
+Unlink the chains imprisoning her every thought, her every emotion.

 Her morning walks to work are exuberant: the smell of the air, so fresh, cool, and delightful, filling her with life.
-Even the noise of traffic, with tires skidding and screeching, and loudly blasting horns, fails to be unpleasant, as if a streaming musical, its effect is symphonic.
+Even the noise of traffic, with tires skidding, and screeching and blasting horns, fails to be unpleasant, as if a streaming musical, its effect is symphonic.

 The Street Stage, and musically, the sounds provide background melodies for characters bursting into song about something at the office, and others quietly unsure of the boss’s intentions.
 Therefore, without knowledge of what the day might bring.

 The mornings begin this way every day, and she adores the thrill of it all.
 Nevertheless, this wanton pleasure rips her to pieces.
-Outwardly, she fights to refuse the interloper, but deep inside its invasiveness pleases her.
+Outwardly, she fights, refuses the interloper, but deep inside its invasiveness pleases her.
 A pleasure to which, daily, she weakens.
 This need feeds on her as if she were sugar located by a colony of ants.
 “No!”
 “No!”
 Pulling away, and without sneakers, she walk-runs down the busy morning sidewalk.

 She is outraged, this could not be happening; “Come on,” exclaiming as she slows pace allowing time for the light to change.
 She is desperate to see the human-like figure striding in the framework.
 Nearing the corner and almost stopping, suddenly, and thankfully, the figure appears.
 Constantly, she is encouraged to redirect to return to the thing, she wants to leave.
 Resuming pace, she quickly crosses to the opposite corner, separating her from her sumptuous shame.

-Before bed, she would resume the novel she began two days ago, a wonderful story: about a woman’s passion to become a great writer, and the tribulations before her.
+Before bed, she resumes the novel she began two days ago, a wonderful story: about a woman’s passion to become a great writer, and the tribulations before her.
 She envies this woman her persistence her unrelenting struggle to overcome difficulties, and her never-ending quest to realize her goal.
 In some small ways, she and this woman are alike.
-As does the heroine, she too never accepts mediocrity, and always demands excellence.
-For a while, she could relax, for a moment she would romanticize.
+Similar to the heroine: she never accepts mediocrity, and always demands excellence.
+For a while, she relaxes, for a moment she romanticizes.

 Elegantly: yet contentedly dressed, she is the picture of fashion.
 Wearing a lovely black silk skirt with a white silk blouse, and tasteful pearl surrounding her neck, she is the businesswoman.
-Her shoes: black, doubtless, custom fit, and constructed from the finest leather; her stockings: seamless, silk, superior.
+Her shoes: black, and naturally, custom fit and constructed from the finest leather; her stockings: seamless, silk, superior.
 Because of the morning’s slight “breathiness,” she garners protection within her matching silk jacket.

 Embracing her sculpted head, shoulder length satin black hair parted at its middle.
 Infrequently, the black fibers mingle with a kiss of gray.
 Neatly cut and styled, her hair appears as though caressed by the wind.
 A businesswoman’s cut yet sensual… sexual.
 With moonlit chestnut eyes, classic physiognomy, and a graceful figure, at thirty-six she is twilight entwined.
 She is an eye catcher- Gorgeous- Oh but for the tears of the weeping.
 Nonetheless, all flirts are off, this lady is purely business.